Groot-Bijgaarden Castle: History

 In the early 14th century, the family died out with a double-cross marriage: Floris and Katharina van Bijgaarden married Katharina and Willem II Veele, called Rongman.
 With their children dividing the possessions in 1347, the lordship came into the hands of a new house.
 A descendant, Willem IV Rongman, lord of Bijgaard, was alderman of Brussels (1418) and was made captain of the city by Philip the Good to put down the crafts rebellion of 1421–22.
-He took the oath on April 1422 and was granted the Hôtel Ostrevant on the Place de la Monnaie/Muntplein.
+He took the oath in April 1422 and was granted the Hôtel Ostrevant on the Place de la Monnaie/Muntplein.
 On 21 December 1423, Willem was relieved of his duties by John IV, Duke of Brabant, and a few days later, he had to return the keys of the city gates, his deed of appointment, and the grant deed of the Hôtel Ostrevant to the city magistrate.

 In 1486, Willem (or Guillaume) Estor acquired the castle and the Bijgaard lordship.
 He came from an old Brussels family (alderman in 1475) and bore the Berthout coat of arms.
 His grandson Jan (or Jean) Estor and his mother Margriete van Baenst flirted with Protestantism under the influence of their confidant Antonio de Laymant.
 After coming into the sights of the authorities in the spring of 1546, the situation escalated on Christmas Day due to improper behaviour in the parish church.
 Bailiff Guillaume le Tourneur came to besiege mother and son with 30 soldiers in their castle.
 After 36 hours, the keep was on fire and both surrendered.
 A long trial followed in which their defence was of no avail: they were beheaded in January 1548 in the courtyard of Vilvoorde Castle and their goods were confiscated.
 Gaspard II Schetz, the powerful financier and lord of Grobbendonk, bought Groot-Bijgaarden on 14 February 1549 for 17,800 pounds and sold it six years later to Laurens (or Laurent) Longin of Lembeek.

 Count Ferdinand van Booischot bought the castle in 1634, and in fifteen years, transformed it to its present appearance.
 Among other things, he had the chapel added in 1640.
 In the 18th century, the castle fell to his great-granddaughter Helena (or Hélène) van Booischot.
 She married Karel (or Charles) Ferdinand, Count of Königsegg-Rothenfels and regent-interim of the Netherlands.
 On the occasion of this marriage, Empress Maria Theresa elevated the lordship of Groot-Bijgaarden to a marquisate under the name Booischot.
 After Charles Ferdinand, the property was gradually split up.

 In 1902, the castle was very dilapidated and Raymond Pelgrims de Bigard began renovations that lasted 30 years.